whatyouhide/whatyouhide.github.io/content/posts/2015-06-19-handling-tcp-connections-in-elixir/index.md

 <!-- more -->

-Many times, the connection with the network service will be transparent to the programmer thanks to external libraries (e.g., database drivers), but I think it's interesting to know how to handle such connections by hand.
+Many times, the connection with the network service will be transparent to the programmer thanks to external libraries (for example, database drivers), but I think it's interesting to know how to handle such connections by hand.
 This turns out to be useful if there are no external libraries for a particular service but also if we want to understand how these libraries work.

 In this article we will only talk about TCP connections since TCP is probably the most common protocol used in network applications.
 The principles we describe, however, are very similar for any other type of connection (for example, connections that use the UDP protocol).